KnBrckr/pumastudios/readme.txt

 == Changelog ==

+= 0.13.1 =
+* Some other independent update has addressed editor filtering of Appointlet required settings.

 = 0.13 =
 * Wordpress editor filtering data-appointlet-organization attribute on img tags required by Appointlet calendar tool